 Microchipping a pet is simple, relatively painless and very affordable.
 Once implanted, authorities only need to scan the chip to locate your information.
 But remember: a microchip is only useful if your contact information is updated.

 Animal Clinic of Oxford believes microchipping is the safest, most effective method of pet recovery available, helping reunite more than 15,000 lost pets to their owners every month.
-To get your pet “chipped”, request an appointment online or call us at (662) 234-8022.
+To get your pet “chipped”, Make An Appointment online or call us at (662) 234-8022.

 Explore Our Complete List of Veterinary Services in Oxford, MS